Mohammed-Yussif/E-Learning/README.md

 - **Course Management:** Instructors can create and publish courses, while students can enroll in them.
 - **Course Categories and Types:** Courses are organized into different categories and types for easy navigation.
 - **Profile Management:** Users can manage their profiles, update information, and view their enrolled courses.
-- **Shopping Cart and Checkout:** Users can add courses to their cart and complete the checkout process for paid courses.
 - **Course Enrollment:** Students can enroll in courses they are interested in and access course materials.
 - **Content Viewing:** Enrolled students can view course contents, including videos, documents, and etc.
 - **Search Filters:** Users can search for courses based on various filters such as category, and etc.